-FIRE is seeking a Philanthropy Officer to cultivate and upgrade the giving of existing donors, while also working to attract new donors, across the country.
+FIRE is seeking a Donor Relations Officer to cultivate and upgrade the giving of existing donors, while also working to attract new donors, across the country.

-The Philanthropy Officer will report directly to FIRE’s Vice President of Development, while working closely with the rest of the development team and occasionally with FIRE’s President and CEO.
-Additionally, the Philanthropy Officer will consult with FIRE’s other department heads to keep abreast of all programming initiatives.
+The Donor Relations Officer will report directly to FIRE’s Vice President of Development, while working closely with the rest of the development team and occasionally with FIRE’s President and CEO.
+Additionally, the Donor Relations Officer will consult with FIRE’s other department heads to keep abreast of all programming initiatives.
 The duties for this position include, but are not limited to:

 - Maintain an active relationship with current supporters for upgraded and continued annual gift support, and personally direct the cultivation, solicitation, and stewardship of these supporters by attending events, traveling for meetings, and coordinating regular communication

 - Identify and research new potential supporters and design strategies to cultivate and solicit them to support FIRE, including written letters of introduction, personal introductions, and formal requests for support